History of the motorcycle: Japanese dominance

 The excellence of Japanese motorcycles caused similar effects in all Western markets: many Italian bike-firms either went bust or only just managed to survive.
 As a result, BMW's worldwide sales sagged in the 1960s, but came back strongly with the introduction of a completely redesigned "slash-5" series for model year 1970.

 From the 1960s through the 1990s, small two-stroke motorcycles were popular worldwide, partly as a result of the pioneering work of the East German Daniel Zimmermann (rotary disc valve) and MZ's Walter Kaaden who developed the two-stroke expansion chamber in the 1950s.
 These ideas were taken up by Suzuki when Ernst Degner, the MZ engineer and rider, defected to the West on 13 September 1961 after retiring from the 125cc Swedish Grand Prix at Kristianstad.
 Degner, an excellent engineer, immediately joined Suzuki and his knowledge became their technology springboard.

 Harley-Davidson in the US at the time suffered from the same problems as the European firms, but its unique product-range, American tariff-laws and nationalism-driven customer-loyalty allowed it to survive.
 One alleged flaw, however, was retaining the characteristic Harley-Davidson 45° engine vee-angle, which causes excess vibration as well as the loping Harley-Davidson sound.

 BMW motorcycle introduced a factory full fairing in the R100RS of 1977 – the first factory fairing produced in quantity.
-In 1980, BMW stimulated the "adventure touring" category of motorcycling with its dual-sport model, the R80G/S. In 1988, BMW became the first motorcycle manufacturer to introduce anti-lock-brakes (ABS) on its sporting K100RS-SE and K1 models.